OmgRod/Geodify/about.md

 ~~For feature requests, please use the `feature request` label.~~ ~~For layer requests, please use the `layer` label.~~

-## Known Issues

-- Color settings don't work
-- Settings squares misaligned

-Any devs here feel free to help me out with these

 ## Credits

 - OmgRod: Lead Developer + Logo Designer